You work hard. You train frequently. You eat well. But your legs still aren’t getting slimmer.

 Barre – Barre can be wonderful for your legs and butt!
 Just like dancing, though, it depends on the teacher and class.
 Try to pick a class that does mostly floor and bar work, without too many squats or jumps.

 Yoga – For some girls, even yoga can cause too much bulk.
 I doubt this happens very often, but it is worth paying attention too, especially if you do yoga more than 1-2 times a week.

 I personally enjoy HIIT and I usually do it once per week.
-But I often hear from women who say they do it more that their legs are getting bigger.
+But I often hear from women who say the more they do it the more that their legs are getting bigger.